fabsig/KTBoost/Readme.md

 * Gradient descent
 * Newton's method (if applicable)
-* A hybrid version of the two for trees as base learners
+* A hybrid gradient-Newton version for trees as base learners (if applicable)

 The package implements the following **loss functions**: